Eisenhower Matrix for Project Tasks

 • Conduct user research for upcoming features

-• Invest in team training and development
+• Invest in team training and capability

 DELEGATE

-• Attend a non-critical, recurring status update meeting
+• Attend non-critical status meeting

 • Respond to low-priority internal emails

-• Organize the shared project drive
+• Organize shared project drive

 SKIP IF NEEDED

-• Over-optimizing a non-critical internal tool
+• Over-optimize non-critical internal tool

-• Reading unrelated industry news
+• Read unrelated industry news during work

 That's a lot to remember!